panglesd/slipshow/docs/tutorial.rst

 Sometimes, you need to show things below the bottom of the slip.
 You can do this by using one of the attribute ``top-at``,  ``center-at``,  ``bottom-at``, which moves the screen to make the element be at the top (respectively center, bottom) of the screen.

-For instance, copy paste this new slip and test the different attributes.
+For instance, copy paste this new slip and test the attributes ``down-at``.

 .. code-block:: html